Tag: outpatient surgical center

 What Is an Outpatient Surgical Center?

 An outpatient surgical center is a medical facility where surgeries are performed without requiring an overnight hospital stay.
-These centers (also called ambulatory surgical centers) handle a wide range of general surgery procedures using minimally invasive techniques.
-Many patients can go home just a few hours after surgery.
+These centers (also called ambulatory surgical centers, and sometimes called outpatient care facilities) handle a wide range of general surgery procedures using minimally invasive techniques.
+Common procedures performed at these centers include surgical, diagnostic, and preventative services.
+Many patients can go home just a few hours after surgery, benefiting from the efficiency and affordability of the outpatient setting.

 Outpatient Services East is one of the trusted centers in the region, offering specialized care in a modern setting that’s built for efficiency and comfort.